How to Find the Best Home Purchase Value

 Consider the importance of installing an updated kitchen and/or bathrooms.

-The condition of the kitchen will likely affect the selling price; the same goes
+The condition of the kitchen will likely affect the selling price; the same goes with bathrooms.

 And both are attractive to buyers because they are among the most costly remodeling projects and also the most disruptive to families.